-The Regulating act of 1773 got introduced to establish a central administrative system in British India.
-The act was brought to regulate the activities of the British East India company.
+The Regulating Act of 1773 was introduced to establish a central administrative system in British India.
+The act was enacted to regulate the activities of the British East India company.

-Under the regulating act, the British East India Company has to perform all its administrative functions under the British parliament’s supervision and submit reports on revenue, civil and military functions of the company to the court of directors.
+Under the regulating act, the British East India Company performed all its administrative functions under the British parliament’s supervision and submitted reports on revenue, civil, and military functions of the company to the court of directors.

-The system of dual government introduced in 1765 by Robert Clive failed miserably.
-The dual system of government persisting from 1765 to 1772 resulted in many problems and the establishment of a corrupt government.
+The system of dual government introduced in 1765 by Robert Clive and in force till 1772 failed miserably and resulted in many problems and the establishment of a corrupt government.

 - Robert Clive made Awadh establishment a buffer state due to its crucial location between Maratha and British territories.

-- Without any concern, Robert Clive restored Shuja-Ud-Daulah as the Nawab of Awadh after the Battle of Buxar, placing a condition of paying fifty lakh rupees as an annual tax on the part of Nawab.
+- Robert Clive restored Shuja-Ud-Daulah as the Nawab of Awadh after the Battle of Buxar, placing a condition of paying 50 lakh rupees as an annual tax on the part of Nawab.

-- Robert Clive also made a treaty with Shah Alam II, which would let him remain the emperor of Delhi.
+- Robert Clive made a treaty with Shah Alam II, which would allow him to remain the emperor of Delhi.

-- The Diwani rights of the territories of Bengal, Bihar and Odisha, which were to the north of river Swarna Rekha, got conferred upon the Britishers as per the settlement with the Mughal emperor Shah Alam II.
+- As per the settlement with the Mughal emperor Shah Alam II, the Diwani rights of the territories of Bengal, Bihar, and Odisha, which were to the north of river Swarna Rekha, were conferred upon Britishers.

-- Diwani right means that the company will have the right to collect revenue from all these three states.
+- The company gained the right to collect revenue from all these three states.

-- The company will pay twenty-six lakh rupees to the Mughal emperor in return for these Diwani rights.
+- The company was to pay 26 lakh rupees to the Mughal emperor in return for these Diwani rights.

 - Robert Clive placed Nizam-Ud-Daula, the son of Mir Jafar, as the new Nawab of Bengal to handle the administration of Bengal, but he had no actual powers.

-- It would get considered a breach of diplomatic etiquette by the Britishers if they had taken unofficial control of Bengal and could result in international repercussions.
-That’s why Clive handed this method to show that a local authority is in power
+- If Britishers had taken unofficial control of Bengal, then it could result in diplomatic tensions.
+Clive handed used this method to put up a display that a local authority is in power

-- The Nawab of Bengal used to receive fifty-three lakh rupees annually from the British administration.
+- The Nawab of Bengal used to receive 53 lakh rupees annually from the British administration.

 Objectives of the Regulating Act

-The previous administration system led to the representation of the East India Company as a sovereign political entity, and it needs to be abolished by the British parliament.
+The previous administration system led to the representation of the East India Company as a sovereign political entity, and it was abolished by the British parliament.

-The Regulating Act of 1773 abolished the administration system in India, the dual system of government and the issues created by it.
-It has some key objectives.
+The Regulating Act of 1773 abolished the administration system in India, the dual system of government, and the issues created by it.
+The act had the following objectives: